 |egg and egg products||Yes||All||"contains egg", or "contains egg products", or "manufactured in eggs"||Examples include dried egg yolk, egg lecithin and the influenza vaccine.|

 |ethanol||No||All||"contains alcohol"||If the concentration is 3% v/v or more, the quantity of ethanol as %v/v will be declared on the label.|

 |fish and fish products||Yes||All||"contains fish", or "contains fish products"||Examples include freshwater fish, diadromous fish and marine fish, including cod, cod – liver oil, halibut, shark and tuna.|

 |gluten||No||All, except for skin and mucous membrane applications.||"contains gluten"||

 Includes gluten that is present naturally as a part of an ingredient such as wheat starch.

-Gluten is only required to be declared on the label where it the concentration in the medicine is 20 parts per million or more.
-This is the same rule that applies to food in Australia.
+Gluten is only required to be declared on the label where the concentration in the medicine is 20 parts per million or more.

 |hydroxybenzoic acid esters||No||All||"contains hydroxybenzoates"||Examples include ethyl hydroxybenzoate, methyl hydroxybenzoate, propyl hydroxybenzoate, sodium ethyl hydroxybenzoate, sodium methyl hydroxybenzoate and sodium propyl hydroxybenzoate .|